 Fashion overhaul at Rushden Lakes

-Shopping is less of an expedition when you're in the heart Nene Valley surrounded by lakes.
+Shopping is less of a drag when you're in the heart Nene Valley surrounded by lakes.
 It's where big brand fashion meets lakeside restaurants and cafes.
 Yes please!

 I’m not the world’s biggest shopper, a strange admission from a lifestyle journalist, it’s just the way it’s been.
 But as I’ve got older, what I’ve realised that it actually is I don’t like, is busy Saturday shopping, car park jams, irate humans and shopping centres with no daylight.
 Step forward Rushden Lakes, my fashion haven (car park jams aside, which they are working on).

 With a large House of Fraser and M&S, alongside fashion favourites such as H&M, River Island, Next, and Primark, it ticks most of my go-to stores (no Top Shop, but hey you can’t have everything)!
 I bagged this Linea coat in House of Fraser, and get complimented on it everywhere I go.

 Other big name fashion brands you’ll find include Jigsaw, Hobbs, New Look and Joules; so from a price point of view, it’s good for the teens up to the older, bigger spenders.
 I have an 19 year old and a 14 year old (boy and girl respectively).
 Both say Rushden Lakes has brilliant shops that, importantly for them – the lazy bones – are all really close.

 House of Fraser has the nicest Men’s section EVER, according to my 19 year old.
 They also both said it’s a great destination to go with your mates because you can go for the whole afternoon and the food places are open, the entire day!